-CDs were stored in accordance with legal requirements.
+CDs were stored in accordance with legal requirements in two small cabinets.
 Denaturing kits were available for safe destruction of CDs.
 Expired CDs were clearly marked and segregated in the cabinet.
 Patient returned CDs were recorded in a register and destroyed with a witness with two signatures were recorded.
+The dispensary fridge was clean, tidy and well organised and records of temperatures were maintained.
+The maximum and minimum temperatures were within the required range of 2 to 8 degrees Celsius.